Boasting an insane 1200whp race-spec V8, Sam Morris’ Rocket Bunny Mazda RX-7 is all the proof you’ll need that the guys stateside do it best…

 Despite the monstrous performance capable from that V8, Sam has been keen to ensure his RX-7 has remained fully driveable throughout its transformation, as to him, this has always been far more of a fun street machine than a clinical show car trailer queen.
 It’s probably why you’ll find an incredibly sumptuous Spec-25 straight-cut manual gearbox attached to the engine now – a seriously satisfying cog-shifter that’s also more than up to the job of handling all that grunt (thankfully!).

-With everything mounted up to the humble coupé in a completely unforgiving, solid fashion (with Sam utilising bespoke Gooichi Motors’ engine and transmission crossmembers), as well as adding one of TEIN’s range-topping sets of coilovers dialled in to their ultimate track-demolishing setting, Sam’s Mazda was soon becoming something of a mythical beast within RX-7 communities, even if it was still sporting a slightly mismatched and ropey aesthetic at this stage.
+With everything mounted up to the humble coupé in a completely unforgiving, solid fashion (with Sam utilising bespoke Gooichi Motors’ engine and transmission crossmembers), Sam’s Mazda was soon becoming something of a mythical beast within RX-7 communities, even if it was still sporting a slightly mismatched and ropey aesthetic at this stage.
 That, too, was set to change before long, though…

 “I wanted to showcase Gooichi Motors’ levels of design and fabrication work by putting in the same level of detail as we do with all of our customer builds,” he explains, meaning it was likely there was going to be some seriously bespoke fabrication work performed to the RX-7 before too long to make it stand out from the crowd even more.

-The result is one of the most brutal and functional yet stunning examples of this car to ever grace this planet: now boasting the likes of a Rocket Bunny kit, that striking ‘Pistachio’ paint job and Lexan windows, as well as countless custom touches from the Gooichi team to fully ensure there would be no passers-by at the SEMA show that wouldn’t stop dead in their tracks upon first sight of it.
+The result is one of the most brutally functional yet stunning examples of a Rocket Bunny Mazda RX-7 to ever grace this planet: now boasting that striking ‘Pistachio’ paint job and Lexan windows, as well as countless custom touches from the Gooichi team to fully ensure there would be no passers-by at the SEMA show that wouldn’t stop dead in their tracks upon first sight of it.
 These include those trick LED front and rear lights that both look like they’ve been completely blanked-out in a race car-style fashion at first glance.

 To fill those new curves, some retro German-inspired Fifteen52 split rims now sit proudly under each corner, coming in at an insane 14in wide at the rear and ensuring some serious Nitto rubber is required to successfully wrap around them.
 With hefty Wilwood stoppers tucked away underneath, this is one machine that successfully strikes the perfect balance between looking equally as ready to hit a show or the race track.